Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Now that there’s a newly created, not-to-exceed pressure ETRTO and ISO standard for tubeless bike tires on hookless rims (72.5psi/5bar), I’ve used 60psi and 70psi for those tire-rim combinations.

-Using a 28mm tire on that same 21mm rim, the recommended pressure for the 150lb/68kg rider would be 60psi with 70psi suggested for the 180lb/82kg rider.
+Using a 28mm tire on that same 21mm rim, the recommended pressure for the 150lb/68kg rider would be 60psi, with 70psi suggested for the 180lb/82kg rider.
 With the 28mm tire on a hookless rim that’s 25mm wide inside, a pressure of about 50psi would be recommended for the lighter rider and 60psi for the heavier one.

 Measuring tubeless tire widths

 A couple more things to finish off this preamble.
-Since the front wheel affects your aero performance far more than the rear, I’ve done all the tire rim-tire combinations on the front wheel.
+Since the front wheel affects your aero performance far more than the rear, I’ve done all the tire rim-tire combinations on the front wheels.
 If you can’t decide between prioritizing aero performance and comfort, you have my permission to put a wider tire on the rear wheel.
-It won’t matter that much to your aero performance unless you are doing a 40K time trial type of event.
+It won’t matter much to your aero performance unless you are doing a 40K time trial type of event.

 And to reiterate what I wrote above, if you are a slower rider or even a fast one riding rough roads, you’ll likely be faster riding a properly inflated tire that’s wider than the rim.